Jessica Sutta: Personal life

 From 2012 to 2014 she dated Australian presenter James Tobin.
 In 2016 Sutta met drummer Mikey Marquart and they married on September 14, 2019, in Malibu.
 In May 2021, Sutta gave birth to a boy, Michael Jesse.
 In the same year she suffered neuropathy.

 At the height of the Pussycat Dolls popularity, Sutta was struggling with alcoholism.
 After the end of the group the problem got worse.
 She has abstained from alcohol since 2016 after entering in Miami Beach House Rehab Center.

-Philanthropy
+Political views

 Sutta is a supporter of gay rights.
 In December 2010, she appeared in a YouTube video by the LGBT for-profit company FCKH8, and a play on the NOH8 Campaign.
 In 2016, Sutta headlined the second annual Babes for Boobs bachelor auction benefitting Susan G. Komen L.A.
 She also headlined the Main Stage at San Francisco Pride and paid tribute to the victims and families of the Orlando nightclub shooting.

+Sutta spoke out publicly for the vaccine injured after feeling like she was "on the brink of death" after taking a COVID-19 vaccine, and connected with Robert F. Kennedy Jr. over their shared medical beliefs.
+She subsequently endorsed Kennedy for president in 2024, and identified herself as "aligning with MAGA" after Kennedy aligned with President Donald Trump, despite not liking Trump's approach to war.